authorizerdev/docs/src/pages/getting-started.md

 ### Things to consider

-- For social logins you will need respective social platform key and secret
+- For social logins, you will need respective social platform key and secret
-- For having verified users you will need smtp server with email address using which system can send emails.
-System will send verify email link to email address and once verified then only user will be able to access it. _(Note: One can always disable the email verification to allow open sign up, which is not recommended for production as anyone can use anyone's email address 😅 )_
+- For having verified users, you will need an SMTP server with an email address and password using which system can send emails.
+The system will send a verification link to an email address.
+Once an email is verified then, only able to access it. _(Note: One can always disable the email verification to allow open sign up, which is not recommended for production as anyone can use anyone's email address 😅 )_
-- For persisting user sessions you will need Redis URL.
-Else user session will be only persisted till the server is on / restarted, which is not recommended for production.
-For better performance and security it is recommended to deploy redis on the same infra as of your authorizer server.
+- For persisting user sessions, you will need Redis URL.
+If you do not configure a Redis server, sessions will be persisted until the instance is up or not restarted.
+For better response time on authorization requests/middleware, we recommend deploying Redis on the same infra/network as your authorizer server.

 ## Integrating into your website

-This example just demonstrates how you can use `@authorizerdev/authorizer-js` CDN version and have login wall ready in few seconds.
-You can also use the ES module version of `@authorizerdev/authorizer-js` or framework specific versions like `@authorizerdev/authorizer-react`
+This example demonstrates how you can use `@authorizerdev/authorizer-js` CDN version and have login ready for your site in few seconds.
+You can also use the ES module version of `@authorizerdev/authorizer-js` or framework-specific versions like `@authorizerdev/authorizer-react`

 ### Copy the following code in `html` file

-> **Note:** Change AUTHORIZER_URL in below code with your authorizer url.
-Also you can change logout button component
+> **Note:** Change AUTHORIZER_URL in the below code with your authorizer URL.
+Also, you can change the logout button component

 ```html
 <script src="https://unpkg.com/@authorizerdev/authorizer-js/lib/authorizer.min.js"></script>